signal-process/signal-process.github.io/_pages/about.md

 ---
 #### News
++ The final submission decisions have been sent.
+If you have not received the email, kindly check your spam folder. (updated on 19 Dec 2024)
-+ <span style="color: red; font-weight: bold">Per many requests, the submission system will be kept open until Nov.
-8, 2024.</span>
++ Per many requests, the submission system will be kept open until Nov.
+8, 2024.
 + The [paper submission](https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FICASSP2025) portal is open.

 ---